Liced Serna

-Liced Carolina Serna Flórez (born 1 February 2002) is a Colombian professional footballer who plays as a midfielder for Liga MX Femenil side UNAM and the Colombia women's national team.
+Liced Carolina Serna Flórez (born 1 February 2002) is a Colombian professional footballer who plays as a midfielder for Greek A Division side AEK Athens and the Colombia women's national team.

 Club career

 Serna began her career at Independiente Medellín in 2021, remaining there for the following year.
 In the 2022–23 season, she signed for Liga F club Valencia.

+In September 2026, Serna agreed terms with Greek A Division giants AEK Athens.

 International career

 Serna made her senior international debut in a friendly against Costa Rica on 3 September 2022.
 She was also a youth international for Colombia, having played for the U-20 team.
 As part of the U-20 squad, she competed in the Bolivarian Games and was part of that team that won the gold medal.